Reduced arc schemes for Veronese embeddings and global Demazure modules: Introduction

 The homogeneous coordinate ring of the reduced arc scheme is naturally $\bZ_{\ge 0}$ graded by the number of variables.
 Each graded component is a module over the current algebra $\msl_2[t]$.
 It is natural to ask about the structure of these modules.
 Let us formulate our results for general $\fg$.

 For a dominant integral weight $\la$ we denote by $D_{l,\la}$ a level $l$ affine Demazure module such that it is $\fg\T\bC[t]$-generated by the weight $l\la$ extremal vector.
 We construct the global version $\bD_{l,\la}$ as the Cartan component in the tensor product of globalized fundamental Demazure modules $D_{l,\om_i}\T\bC[t]$ (see section \ref{GDm} for details).
-In particular, $\bD_{l,\la}$ are cyclic $\fg[t]$-modules.
-For $l = 1$ constructed module coincides with global Weyl module, so $\bD_{1, \la} \simeq \bW_\la$.
+In particular, $\bD_{l,\la}$ are cyclic $\fg[t]$-modules and $\bD_{1, \la}$ is isomorphic to the global Weyl module with highest weight $\lambda$.
 Our second result is the following theorem, which generalises the well known $l = 1$ case. \begin{thmb} $\bD_{l,\la}$ is a free module over the algebra $\cA_\la$, isomorphic to the tensor product of several copies of symmetric polynomials.
 The action of $\cA_\la$ commutes with the action of $\fg[t]$ and the specialization at $0$ of $\bD_{l,\la}$ is isomorphic to the Demazure module $D_{l,\la}$. \end{thmb}

 Recall (see \cite{FiMi}) that the (formal version of the) semi-infinite flag variety attached to $G$ is embedded into the product $\prod_{i=1}^{{\rm rk}\fg}\bP(V_{\om_i}[[t]])$, where $V_{\om_i}$ are fundamental representations.
 We fix degree $l\in\bZ_{>0}$ as above.
 We consider the embedding of the semi-infinite flag variety into the product $\prod_{i=1}^{{\rm rk}\fg}\bP(V_{l\om_i}[[t]])$ and the induced reduced scheme structure on the corresponding arc space (let us stress once again that the naive scheme structure is not reduced).
 The homogeneous coordinate ring is graded by the cone of dominant integral weights.
 Let us denote by $R_{l,\la}$ the graded component attached to the weight $\la$.
 Here is the third main theorem of the paper.